NOAA-GSL/SENA-c_sw/README.md

 Contains the source tree for the Julia implementation.
 See the README in that directory for details about how to run and test it.

-### `foo/`

-Alternative implementations will be stored in a new top-level subdirectory along side the reference implementation.
-In this documentation, `foo/` is simply a place holder for names given to future implementations.

 # Contributing

 Please see the [Contributing Guide](CONTRIBUTING.md) for information about contributing to this repository.